dreadl0ck/netcap/cmd/capture/README.md

 ## Description

-Traffic can be captured and written to disk with various options, and encoders used to create the audit records can be included or excluded from the generated output.
+Traffic can be captured and written to disk with various options, and decoders used to create the audit records can be included or excluded from the generated output.

 Read more about this tool in the documentation: https://docs.netcap.io